ChunYen-Chen/gamer-fork/example/test_problem/ELBDM/DiskHeating/README.md

 3. Default [[END_T | Runtime-Parameters:-General#END_T]] is 2.5e-1 (about 3.5 Gyr) as in [Yang et al. 2023](https://doi.org/10.1093/mnras/stae793) and [[OUTPUT_DT | Runtime-Parameters:-Outputs#OUTPUT_DT]] is 1.0e-2 (about 0.14 Gyr)

-4. Switch to the high-resolution run
+4. To switch to the high-resolution run

    1. Link high-resolution `DiskHeatingParticleIC`
       ```bash